 - Remember that Thanksgiving Break is short anyway, and the longer Winter Break is only a few weeks away.

 - Check in with your student to see how they feel about not coming home.
 Don’t waste time worrying about how your student is feeling if they’re actually fine with not being home right now.
 Although they may miss being home, they may enjoy the opportunity to practice some new independence.

 - Remember that, although the holiday can be wonderful, it can also be hectic and difficult.
 Your student may simply enjoy a few days without classes, a time to enjoy some peace and quiet and “me time,” and an opportunity to catch up on some work.

 - Send your student a special Thanksgiving care package to arrive just before Break.
 (Remember that some college mail services may not be available during Break, so get your package there before Break begins.)
 Include food, of course, but also consider a Thanksgiving card, a fun book, a Thanksgiving craft project, a gift card to a local restaurant or store, perhaps a manicure or massage, a new game, or maybe even your Christmas list in case your student wants to do some shopping!

-- Ask your student how he’d like to communicate over the holiday.
-Does he want to Facetime or Skype with the whole family on the holiday or would he prefer a few quieter calls from individual family members?
-That big everyone-at the-table Facetime call may be difficult for your student if he’s feeling a little homesick.
-He’ll appreciate your desire to honor his preferences.
+- Ask your student how they’d like to communicate over the holiday.
+Do they want to Facetime or Skype with the whole family on the holiday or would they prefer a few quieter calls from individual family members?
+That big everyone-at the-table Facetime call may be difficult for your student if they’re feeling a little homesick.
+They’ll appreciate your desire to honor their preferences.

 What about your student?